Our verdict

 Fresh Foam Roav v2 is not just for running

-The Roav v2's platform is 115 mm large at the forefoot, 2.2% larger than the average for running shoes.
-This, together with the slightly firm midsole, enhances overall stability, which is important for gym workouts.
+The Roav v2's platform is 115 mm large at the forefoot (2 mm wider than average).
+This and the slightly firm midsole enhance overall stability, which is important for gym workouts.

 A flexible New Balance shoe